 I’ve analyzed many different types of data, developed algorithms, and built websites and databases.
 These tools allow researchers from varying disciplines and backgrounds to analyze genetic and genomic data — either their own or that gathered from published sources — to model and perform new research about normal development and disease.

 Since joining Cincinnati Children’s in 1986, I’ve enjoyed building tools and developing approaches that allow researchers to improve their understanding of (and find new treatments for) various medical conditions.
 In the Aronow lab, we aim to understand the molecular and cellular basis of normal organ and system development, physiology and disease.
 We use this knowledge to study diseases — and then prevent or cure them.

 From an operational perspective, our work is based on team science.
 By computationally combining experimental and observational data with knowledge about molecular, cellular and biological systems, we produce data and ideas that translate to clinical practice.

 For example, we’ve worked to predict new therapeutic approaches based on disease mechanisms for inflammatory bowel disease, eosinophilic esophagitis, sickle cell anemia, and neurological and psychiatric diseases.

-The lab’s recent efforts focus on predicting new therapeutic approaches based on disease mechanisms in the areas of inflammatory bowel disease, eosinophilic esophagitis, sickle cell anemia, cardiac development, and neurological and psychiatric diseases.
-His group is working on efforts to define the transcriptome of the developing kidney, lung and brain.
-They are using stem cell-derived cells and organoids to dissect mechanisms that underlie organ development and function as well as oncogenesis.
-They are also working to infer novel disease indications for known drugs by semantically linking drug action and disease mechanism relationships.
+Our team is working on efforts to define the transcriptome of the developing kidney, lung and brain.
+We are using stem cell-derived cells and organoids to dissect mechanisms that underlie organ development and function as well as oncogenesis.
+We’re also working on inferring novel disease indications for known drugs by semantically linking drug action and disease mechanism relationships.